Lump charcoal delivers a distinct, smoky flavor that propane gas can never match. And the taste is apparent in everything you grill with it.

 Natural hardwood charcoal, otherwise known as charwood has always been the chef’s favorite (actually my favorite).
 These charcoals are usually made from oak and sometimes hickory as well.

 You must have heard the name of Fogo if you’re into barbecuing at all.
 If you’re a seasoned cook, a mere look at the charcoal pieces inside the bag will give you a hint of its quality.
 They use Central American Hardwood for the manufacturing.
-It has all the ideal characteristics of a good quality charcoal.
+It has all the ideal characteristics of good quality charcoal.

 As I already said before, the quality of the charcoal will heavily influence the taste of the dishes.
 Being made from selected hardwood trimmings and no other ingredient, it leaves a fine smoky flavor in the grilled edibles.